gchq/stroom-docs/content/en/docs/install-guide/configuration/_index.md

     - configuration
 ---

-Stroom and its associated services can be deployed in may ways (single node docker stack, non-docker cluster, kubernetes, etc).
+Stroom and its associated services can be deployed in may ways (single node docker stack, non-docker cluster, kubernetes, etc.).
 This document will cover two types of deployment:

 * Single node stroom_core docker stack.